josephwillard/josephwillard.github.io/content/GSoC/first_blog_draft.md

 and walk backwards to our original matrices.
 Is it possible to determine what kind of operations are transpiring?
 Specifically, is it possible to determine if there was an SVD operation?
-The quick answer is "yes"!
+The quick answer is "Yes"!
 All I need to do is use the same methods I've used thus far.

     1  _ = ans.op.inputs._inputs[1].op.inputs._inputs[0].op